About Santa Ynez Falls

 Santa Ynez Falls resides in the Topanga State Park in Pacific Palisades in Los Angeles County, California.
 It is administered by the California Department of Parks and Recreation.
 For information or inquiries about the area as well as current conditions, visit their website.

 Santa Ynez Falls pretty much sat within one of the few pockets of undeveloped terrain in Pacific Palisades.

 To get here, we had a choice of driving to the Santa Ynez Canyon Trailhead or an alternate trailhead at Trippet Ranch (though I suspect the shortest distance is from the Santa Ynez Canyon Trailhead at the south end of Topanga State Park).

 We’ll only describe the Santa Ynez Canyon Trailhead route since that was the way we did it.

 From the I-10 and I-405 junction in Santa Monica, we headed west on the I-10 towards the freeway’s end as it transitioned into Pacific Coast Highway (Hwy 1) just past the Santa Monica Pier.

-After about 4 miles along PCH from the tunnel beneath the Santa Monica Pier, we then turned right onto Sunset Blvd.
+After about 4 miles along PCH from the tunnel beneath the Santa Monica Pier area, we then turned right onto Sunset Blvd.

 We then drove roughly a half-mile on Sunset Blvd before turning left onto Palisade Dr.

 Then, we turned left onto Vereda de la Montura, which was a residential road leading to a pair of gates at the intersection with Camino de Yasato.

 The gated trailhead was right by this intersection on the right, but we had to find street parking along the Vereda de la Montura.

 This drive was about 23 miles (or about 30-60+ minutes depending on traffic) from downtown Los Angeles.